Maharlika (The Philippines)

 Mindanao

-Mindanao (Pulilu) is connected with the Visayas, but its settlements are more populous.
-Most of the people are of a cruel disposition and given to robbery*.
+Mindanao (Pulilu) is connected with the Visayas, but its settlements are somewhat more prosperous.

 From here come coral-trees, the tsinglangkan, and the shanhu varieties.
 But they are very difficult to get.

-Their local customs and commercial usages are the same as the Visayas.
+Their local customs and trade practices are the same as the Visayas.

 Yuan Dade Nanhai zhi 元大德南海志